microsoft/quick-authentication/docs/quick-authentication-how-to.md

 ## Redirect mode

-In redirect mode, on clicking button or calling [ms.auth.startSignIn](./quick-authentication-reference.md#method-msauthstartsignin), quick authentication does a full page redirection to MSA sign-in page.
+In redirect mode, quick authentication does a full page redirection to MSA sign-in page.

 If this MSA webpage sign-in is successful, a POST request will be sent to your server, as opposed to calling the Javascript callback in your web application.